This article was published in Greenbiz on Thursday, December 4, 2014.

-The sense that some of our current incentive systems seem to be driving risky — and, in some cases, immoral — behaviour has catalysed a public call for transparency, accountability, better governance and stewardship of our common resources.
+The sense that some of our current incentive systems seem to be driving risky — and, in some cases, immoral — behavior has catalyzed a public call for transparency, accountability, better governance and stewardship of our common resources.
 One major change people seek is commitment to sustainable business principles and subsequent global action.

 The UN program was designed to align and support boards of directors to spearhead sustainable business principles and strategies that will protect nature, people and yes, financial value creation.
 Ideally, it will help spur innovation and drive environmental, social and financial value.

-Strategic sustainability priorities for business leaders were delineated through an initial module:
+Strategic sustainability priorities for business leaders were dilineated through an initial module: